vanilophp/docs/roadmap.md

 the promise of those releases has also made additional features to be kept back, thus slowing the entire release pace down.

-As of v3.1 (Nov 7, 2022), the roadmap and the release policy has changed as follows:
+As of v3.1 (Nov 7, 2022), the roadmap and the release policy have changed as follows:

 - the roadmap no longer contains version numbers and release dates
-- the roadmap contains the scheduled features in priority
+- the roadmap contains the scheduled features in priority order
 - the release frequency will be higher (new version every 2-3 weeks; similar to Laravel's cycles)
 - releases will be smaller
 - minor changes and improvements will be released faster